Skip to content

 }

-// 2.
-Get authenticated user from context
+// Get the authenticated user from the context set by the authentication middleware

 user := c.MustGetUser(ctx)

-blog, err := c.service.CreateBlog(body, user)
+b, err := c.service.CreateBlog(body, user)

 if err != nil {